Edward-Rodriguez/advent-of-code-2019/README.md

 # advent-of-code-2019
-Solutions to advent of code 2019
+My solutions to advent of code 2019
 (small programming puzzles)

 ## What is Aoc?